 Exclusion from a Party’s Liability

 Subject to any further limitations contained in this section 16, a Party (Liable Party) will not be liable to the other Party (Other Party) in respect of any Loss suffered or incurred by that Other Party that arises out of or in connection with this Agreement (in contract, tort or generally at common law, equity or otherwise), except to the extent that that Loss arose from an act or omission of the Liable Party that constituted a failure by it to comply with a provision of this Agreement to the standard of a Reasonable and Prudent Operator.
 The Liable Party shall only be liable to the Other Party to the extent that the Other Party did not cause or contribute to that Loss by a breach of this Agreement.
-The Liable Party shall not be liable to the extent that the Other Party has not mitigated its Loss to the fullest extent practicable.
+The Liable Party shall not be liable to the extent that the Other Party has not used reasonable endeavours to mitigate its Loss.

 Limitation of a Party’s Liability